vsch/flexmark-java/README.md

 - Wiki added [flexmark-java wiki]

+- Add dependencies between paragraph pre processors so that their order is defined by the extension.
+That way a paragraph pre-processor can be sure that a pre-processor on whose output it depends on has been run before it is invoked.

 - Unified options architecture to configure: parser, renderer and any custom extensions.
 This includes the list of extensions to use.
 Making a single argument configure the environment.
   These are also available during parsing and rendering phases for use by extensions.